nastuh/cardbot/README.md

 # noodlees bot

+I create a little bot in Telegram:

-this card bot can count noodless
+There you can count noodless